shenghaoc/ee3801-data-engineering-principles-labs/README.md

 1. You need a lot of RAM to do data processing.
 2. Using vectorisation, you can plot lines (or maybe rectangles?) perpendicular to an axis with a single function call.

 NOTE: Original folder structure had to be retained for this lab hence the folder is not named Lab 5.
+The rest of this module is at [PyHipp](https://github.com/shenghaoc/PyHipp)